Melitón Pérez del Camino: 1810s

-On May 24 of 1811, he was promoted to captain of a Frigate, continuing in office on the waterfront of Cadiz.
+On May 24 of 1811, he was promoted to captain of a Frigate, continuing in office on the waterfront of Cádiz.
 On August 25 of 1812, he was in front of some gun-boats in the occupation of the Castle of Santa Catalina, attacking the positions of Napoleon Bonaparte that were in retreat.
 He deposed the authorities appointed by the invaders, for which he was awarded the Laureate Cross of Saint Ferdinand.
 On October 22 the year of 1812, he embarked as deputy Inspector General of the fleet of John J. Martínez.
 In March 1813, he was sent to the department of Ferrol, where he was appointed first assistant and interim general most Major General.
 On April 30 of 1816, Pérez del Camino obtained the command of the Fragata Proserpina (frigate Proserpine) and soon after he got the command of the frigate Soledad.
 With this ship, which was part of the division of Brigadier Rodriguez Arias, he sailed for the Mediterranean Sea, carrying out a Diplomatic mission to the regencies of Algiers, Tunis and Tripoli.
 On April 20 of year 1819, commanded the Frigate Test, which belonged to the division of the ships San Telmo and Alexander I and made the voyage to the port of Callao in Lima area.
-Of these only the Frigate Test ship reached its destination because the ship Alexander I, by its inability to withstand the sea had to make return to the port of Cadiz, and San Telmo, was wrecked near Cape Horn, Chile.
+Of these only the Frigate Test ship reached its destination because the ship Alexander I, by its inability to withstand the sea had to make return to the port of Cádiz, and San Telmo, was wrecked near Cape Horn, Chile.
 On 5 November 1820, when he was aboard the frigate Esmeralda in the port of Callao, this was captured by insurgents in Peru.
 Pérez del Camino, as head chief of round, personal fought in battle against multiple enemies, finally being defeated and taken prisoner after being wounded twice.

 1820s

-On April 19 of 1822, he was traded, returning to the arsenal of Cadiz in the British frigate Patrick.
+On April 19 of 1822, he was traded, returning to the arsenal of Cádiz in the British frigate Patrick.
 He obtained the command of the Frigate Loyalty, and together with Iberia, Perla (Pearl) and the brig Vencedor, they forming a division under his command.
 He made the crossing of the Atlantic Ocean on a mission of protecting a convoy bound for Havana.
 The following year, as Commander-in-chief of the Naval Station in Havana he took part in operations carried out by Brigadier Ángel Laborde.
 In the opening of Charleston, where he had led the forces, unleashed a violent storm that ripped almost all ships.
-In February 1829, he turned over command of the frigate Loyalty, and was assigned to the squadron tank and he returning shortly after to department of El Ferrol.
+In February 1829, he turned over command of the frigate Loyalty, and was assigned to the squadron tank and he returning shortly after to department of Ferrol.
 On December 6 of that same year he was promoted to brigadier and was given the task to review the naval thirds Coast.
 On the death of Ferdinand VII, and after civil war started, he was appointed commander of a naval division, dedicated to blocking the Cantabrian coast, to try to prevent the arrival of resources to the Carlist.